Search Contact information

 scatter3(red,green,blue)

-See also Mathworks' Multidimensional Arrays page.
+See also Mathworks' Multidimensional Arrays and volume visualization pages.